zzou21/LAOil/AuxiliaryFunctions/README.md

 # Auxiliary Functions file

-This file contains scripts thare are used for data cleaning, data storage, and other auxiliary functions.
+This file contains scripts thare are used for data cleaning, data storage, adding US Census Bureau region delineations data, and other auxiliary functions.